KarthikThunga/Ecom/README.md

 # Ecom
- A basic Ecommerce Website using Django.\n
+ A basic Ecommerce Website using Django.
- It includes CRUD(Create Read Update Delete) technics
+ It includes CRUD(Create Read Update Delete) technics.